lmarza/Personal_Insulin_Pump-Integrated_System/README.md

 * **Controller**
 Controls the entire system.
 This has two possible states: a run state and an error state.
 The latter state is triggered only when there are hardware issues.
 * **Displays**
 There are 3 displays.
-The first display displays system messages, the second one shows the last dose of insulin delivered and the last one shows the current clock time.
+The first display displays system messages/hardware issues; the second one shows the last dose of insulin delivered and the last blood sugar measurement; the third one shows the current clock time.
 * **Clock**
 Provides the controller with the current time.

 The **needle assembly**, the **alarm** and the **sensor** are just simulated: they do not provide real information to the system controller.
-Therefore, they are developed as mockups.
+In addiction, in order to provide a prototype, **hardware issues** are simulated.
+Therefore, they are all developed as mockups.
 In particular, the alarm component is simulated only using error messages displayed on the display.

 ### :memo: Requirements